The Blade: Anatomy and Terminology

 Pakkawood / Dymawood

 Layered wood veneers (typically birch or beech) with phenolic resin, pressed under high heat.
-Looks like wood; takes a wood-like finish.
-More water-resistant and dimensionally stable than natural wood.
+It looks like wood and takes a wood-like finish, but it is more water-resistant and dimensionally stable than natural wood.
 Common on quality mid-range Japanese production knives (Tojiro, some Yaxell).
-Often mislabeled as "rosewood Micarta" — pakkawood uses wood veneer substrate, not woven fabric; they behave differently.
+It is often mislabeled as "rosewood Micarta": pakkawood uses a wood-veneer substrate rather than woven fabric, and the two behave differently.

 Fibrox / Thermorun